tmooretcm/MinecraftJvmBattle/README.md

 The four metrics displayed by default on launch of the Grafana service are server health, CPU usage, memory usage, and server response time.

-In order to change the metrics displayed, follow these steps:
+In order to change the metrics displayed:

 1. Click on the dropdown on one of the panels: for instance, next to either *Minecraft Service - CPU Usage* or *Minecraft Service - Memory Usage*; and hit *Edit* in order to change the metrics displayed.
 2. Under *Metrics browser*, you can 1. select a metric to monitor, 2. select which label the metric will measure - this will be the desired server you want to track - Hotspot or OpenJ9.